 - Most of our products do list cacao percentages right on the package.
 For the products that do not, however, the typical cocoa percentage is about 50%.

 - Ghirardelli Bars and Squares are made in a facility and on shared equipment with products containing the following tree nuts: almonds, hazelnuts and cashews.
 Peanuts are not used in the manufacturing of our Bars and Squares.
 The chocolate chips (60% Bittersweet, Semi-Sweet, Mini Semi-Sweet, Double Chocolate and Milk Chocolate) do not contain tree nuts or peanuts; moreover, the chocolate chips line does not make products containing tree nuts or peanuts.
 However, our chips are produced in the same facility as our Bars and Squares.
-The Classic White Chips, Dark Melting Wafers and White Melting Wafers are produced in a facility and on equipment that makes products containing peanuts and tree nuts.

 - The gelatin we currently use in many of our fillings is sourced from kosher certified beef.
 However, we will be replacing it with a plant based ingredient by the end of 2019.